ClaudiaAda/SUES-Digit-Organised/README.md

 ![](https://github.com/ClaudiaAda/SUES-Digit-Organised/blob/7786b9b7ecb4ccbda4e74b6f7fab96a29647be5d/Documentation/images/runpythonfile.png)

-- Ctrl+Click the link as it is shown to open the web interface
+- `Ctrl+Click` the link as it is shown to open the web interface

 ![](https://github.com/ClaudiaAda/SUES-Digit-Organised/blob/3320bff8b989841c40aa48432878c611ab2cf790/Documentation/images/runScript.png)

+### 🚧IMPORTANT!!!
+To stop the simulation of the code, type `Ctrl+C` in the Visual Studio Code terminal